xen0vas/xen0vas.github.io/_posts/2021-08-05-Win32-Reverse-Shell-Shellcode-part-3-Constructing-the-reverse-shell-connection.md

 </pre>

 <p align="justify">
-At this point, in order to execute the above shellcode, we should create a STUB program in C which will deliver the execution.
+In order to execute the above shellcode, we should create a STUB program in C which will deliver the execution.
 The following program will execute the reverse shellcode.
 </p>